-There is little head-to-head comparative data of PPIs for the treatment of gastric ulcer, with only one study of rabeprazole versus omeprazole.
+Comparative data about PPIs for the treatment of gastric ulcer is very limited, with only one study of rabeprazole versus omeprazole.
 No significant differences in healing rates were found.
 Data from studies of omeprazole, lansoprazole and pantoprazole compared to H2-RAs indicate no significant difference in the rate of healing at 4 weeks.